jerryaoverton/business-model-simulation/iris/README.md

-# Simulating Plants: Creating New Virtual Breeds of Iris
+# Simulating Biology: Creating New Virtual Breeds of Iris

 ## Overview
 Can we create a business by breeding new species of Iris flowers?
 Can we take species of Iris that we've already observed, simulate cross-breeding of those plants, and create a business model based on the resulting flowers?
 This project contains files used in the O’Reilly Media Learning Path training video entitled Using Data Science for Business Model Innovation.
 In the project are two R scripts: